TERMS OF BUSINESS

 CODES OF CONDUCT

-Irish Mortgage Network Ltd. trading as Finance Matters is subject to the Consumer Protection Code, Minimum Competency Code and Fitness and Probity Standards which offer protection to consumers.
-These codes can be found on the Central Bank of Ireland’s website www.centralbank.ie.
+Irish Mortgage Network Ltd. trading as Finance Matters is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
+These Codes can be found on the Central Bank ’s website www.centralbank.ie.

 OUR SERVICES